Kevin-Peralta-Martinez/Network-Science/README.md

 # Network-Analysis
 Numerical simulations and analysis of structural, spectral and eigenvector properties of random network models.
-This repository contains code for visualizing and performing calculations on random graphs.
-It includes numerical computations and ensemble analysis.
+This repository contains code for visualizing and performing calculations of random graphs.
+It includes numerical computations and ensemble analysis.<br>

+*As inspired by my research on random network models: https://scholar.google.com/citations?user=7WnxP60AAAAJ&hl=en&oi=ao*
 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)